BrewerSeth/SimpleWebPage/README.md

-# SimpleWebPage
+# Simple Web Page

-This is a simple hosted webpage.
-Nothing fancy.
+This is a hosted webpage.
 Just a test page hosted on Github.